-- Weave GitOps will improve the productivity of your teams but how can the increasing number of app improvements not come at a cost of more faulty updates?
-The nature of the pull request, with its checks and balances will reduce disruptive change since every change to the app will either require visibility or authorization from different stakeholders.
+- Weave GitOps will improve the productivity of your teams but how can the increasing number of app improvements not come at the cost of more faulty updates?
+The nature of the pull request, with its checks and balances, will reduce disruptive change since every change to the app will either require visibility or authorization from different stakeholders.
 The accountability of the process will allow for every upgrade of the app code to count and add value.

-To learn more on the benefits of GitOps enabled pipelines visit our Guide to GitOps.
+To learn more on the benefits of GitOps enabled pipelines, visit our Guide to GitOps.

 Find out more